Apostolis-Greece/Chatfolio/README.md

 - **Smooth, controlled page loading:** using JavaScript and Event Listeners to prevent abrupt visual changes.
 - **Responsive Layout:** Compatibility with different screen sizes (i.e. mobiles, tablets, laptops).
 - **Lazy Loading:** while waiting for time-consuming requests to make clients not bored.
-- Multiple interactive event listeners enhance user engagement.
-- Beautiful design with CSS animations.
+- Beautiful CSS styles accombanied with amazing animations
+- Popup elements for enhancing interactivity.
 - Graceful degradation in case JavaScript is disabled in the browser.
-- Popup elements for enhancing interactivity.

 ### Performance